j3k0/cordova-plugin-purchase-documentation/guides/consumable-android.md

 `adb logcat "chromium:I *:E"`
 {% endhint %}

-The `android-release.sh` script actually has a shortcut that will build, install and start `adb logcat`:
+The `android-release.sh` script has a shortcut that will build, install and start `adb logcat`:

 ```text
 ./android-release.sh run
 ```

+You can now make purchase with on of your test accounts.

+{% hint style="warning" %}
+A test account can purchase an item in your product list only if the item is published.
+{% endhint %}

 ## Purchase